Sanix-Darker/sanixdk.xyz/content/blogs/vibe-coding-is-a-good-poison.md

 }
 ```

-As a noob and a backend engineer who still thinks tables are a valid layout solution, this might as well be written in ancient Sumerian.
+As a noob and who still thinks tables are a valid layout solution, this might as well be written in ancient Sumerian.
 Can I explain why it chose `cubic-bezier(0.4, 0, 0.2, 1)` over a simple `ease`?
 Fuck no. Do I understand why it's using `clamp()` instead of just hardcoding padding?
 Not a chance.

 It's like having a Ferrari but not knowing how to pop the hood.
 Sure, it gets you where you need to go, but the moment something breaks, you're absolutely cooked/~fucked~.